 Abu Dhabi is close enough to Dubai to make it a perfect day trip.
-In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest mosques in the world.
+In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest and most impressive mosques in the world.

-Today we can enjoy a full day Dhow cruise.
-Enjoy an unforgettable day cruising along the “Fjords of Musandam” on board our traditional Omani Dhow, where you can sit comfortably on cushions and carpets while feasting your eyes on the striking scenery.
+Today we enjoy a full day cruise through the "Fjords of Musandam" on board our traditional Omani Dhow, where you can sit comfortably on cushions and carpets while feasting your eyes on the striking scenery.
 A Dhow trip to the fjords offers an insight into its fantastic landscape.
 During the Dhow cruise you can cruise into the fjords of Musandam and discover different villages.
 The Dhow is anchored at the famous Telegraph Island as well as Seebi Island where you can swim and snorkel in the clear waters.
 There is also the possibility to see "humpback" dolphins along the way.
-Lunch and refreshments will be served on board.
-Snorkeling equipment and towels are be provided.
-We return to Khasab for dinner and overnight.
+Lunch, refreshments, snorkelling equipment and towels will be provided.

 Today we fly to Oman's capital city of Muscat.
-This afternoon we drive along the waterfront Corniche and visit the famous old Muttrah souk.
-The colorful souk will take you back in time, allowing you to browse, shop and practice your bartering skills.
+This afternoon we drive along the waterfront Corniche and visit the famous old Muttrah souq.
+The colorful souq will take you back in time, allowing you to browse, shop and practice your bartering skills.